 The Cross Is Key

 From an introductory topical perspective, we can see how this structure connects us with Jesus, beginning with the furnishings' arrangement in the shape of a cross.
 This iconic shape was evident in the arrangement of tribes around the Tabernacle in their North, South, East, and West positions.
 All things in this meeting place will point to Jesus Christ and His crucifixion so that we might experience a restoration of our relationship with God.
 Paul, the author of a good portion of the New Testament, considered this His most valuable goal.

 I determined not to know anything among you except Jesus Christ and Him crucified

 The Pattern Is Everywhere Throughout Scripture

-According to Glen Carpenter, in his book Connections, there are seven physical structures in the Bible built obviously and specifically for worship beginning with The Tabernacle of Moses.
+According to Glen Carpenter, in his book Connections, seven physical structures in the Bible are built obviously and specifically for worship, beginning with The Tabernacle of Moses.

 - The Tabernacle of Moses

 - The Temple, which is the Body of Christ